 At Mersey Park, we provide a secure basis in English, following the National Curriculum objectives, that is absolutely crucial and will give our children the tools they need to participate fully as a member of society.
 We hope that as our children move on from us to further their education, that their creativity and passion for English and high aspirations travel with them and continue to grow and develop as they do.

 The teaching of reading at Mersey Park Primary School

 Guided reading is used throughout the school, beginning in Foundation Stage 2, as a key teaching strategy.
-Teachers and Teaching Assistants will work with each guided reading group throughout the week.
+Teachers and Teaching Assistants work with each guided reading group throughout the week.
 Within these sessions children are given opportunities to apply their phonics knowledge.
 They are taught to use prosody for fluent and expressive reading and are explicity taught a range of comprehension skills.
 There is a strong focus on the acquisition of new vocabulary in each session.

-‘Oxford Reading Tree’ scheme materials are used for both guided reading and independent sessions.
+‘Oxford Reading Tree’ and ‘Collins Big Cat’ scheme materials are used for guided reading and independent sessions.
 We are extremely well resourced with a wealth of books for the children to read in school and take home.
 Children will read fully decodable books until they complete the phonics programme successfully.
-As the children progress in their reading these ORT texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels, including classic novels such as Peter Pan, The Railway Children and Alice in Wonderland.
+As the children progress in their reading these texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels, including classic novels such as Peter Pan, The Railway Children and Alice in Wonderland.
 These more challenging texts help our children to experience a range of genres and writing styles.
 They provide different sentence structures, vocabulary, layouts and contexts and help our children to experience a wealth of texts and begin to form opinions and preferences in literature.

 Whole Class Text